kubesphere/website/content/en/docs/project-user-guide/storage/volume-snapshots.md

 ## Create a Volume Snapshot

-1. Log in the web console of KubeSphere as `project-regular`.
+1. Log in to the web console of KubeSphere as `project-regular`.
 On the **Volumes** page of your page, select a volume that you want to create a snapshot for.

    ![select-volume](/images/docs/project-user-guide/volume-management/volume-snapshots/select-volume.jpg)